pshrmn/rrc/docs/whenActive.md

 #### `exact`

-The `exact` prop is used to specify that the active `className` or `style` should only be applied when the location is an exact match.
+The `exact` option is used to specify that the active `className` or `style` should only be applied when the location is an exact match.
 By default the location `/foo` is active when the URL is `/foo/bar`.
 However, if `exact = true`, then a component with the location `/foo` will only be active when the URL is `/foo`.

 ```js
 const ActiveLink = whenActive({